 The Great Basin has established rental car blanket purchase agreements (BPAs) with various rental car vendors.
 Whenever possible, rental vehicles needed on Great Basin incidents will be procured with these BPAs and either billed to the government charge card holder or to a specified payment contact(s).
 These BPAs may also be used to procure rental vehicles for Great Basin resources travelling to incidents outside the Great Basin.
 Vehicles rented under the BPA with the employee’s government-issued charge card will remain the responsibility of the charge card holder.
 It is recommended that line personnel rent ¾-ton pickups or large SUVs to accommodate higher ground clearance and tire ratings.
 Copies of the Great Basin rental car BPAs can be obtained at: http://gacc.nifc.gov/gbcc/business.php.

 Individuals renting vehicles through the normal government travel process should be the exception, not the rule and will remain the responsibility of the individual.
 These vehicles are not to be taken off publicly maintained roads without the rental vehicle agency’s permission.
-In order to ensure travel reimbursement for rental vehicles, the individual traveler is required to have the approval to use a rental car noted on their resource order.
+In order to ensure travel reimbursement for rental vehicles, the individual traveler is required to have approval to use a rental car noted on their resource order.
 Individuals who rent a vehicle without having been pre-approved on their resource order run the risk of not being reimbursed and being personally liable for this cost.
 Damage to a vehicle rented through the agency travel process will be handled through the process established by travel regulations.

 Rental vehicles procured on a government travel card can NOT be transferred to a Buying Team member, PROC, or any other member of the host unit.
 A vehicle rented at a commercial facility on an employee’s travel card will be the sole responsibility of the employee who initially rented it to ensure it is returned to the vendor, and payment in full is posted to the employee’s travel card.